CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

     12. CompuTec AppEngine address.
     13. Companies on all servers. **Right-click on a specific company row to get to its context menu**.
 The following options are available:

         1. **Install WMS Objects**.
 Click this option to install to the database CompuTec WMS objects (tables, fields) required for the application's good work. **This procedure is necessary to be performed before starting work with CompuTec WMS**.
 Click the option and put in database credentials to start the procedure.
 The object installation procedure is slightly different when using a new database in the HANA version.
-You can check it out [here](../../../).
+You can check it out [here](../../../faq/overview.md#cannot-install-computec-wms-objects-to-a-database)
-        2. Open Custom Config.
+        2. **Open Custom Config**.
 It leads to [Custom Configuration options](../../custom-configuration/overview.md).
         3. **User Settings**.
 Here, you can enable a user for a specific database and set a language version per user. **Enabling a user here is required to work with CompuTec WMS by this user**.
-        4. Copy CC Settings to.
+        4. **Copy CC Settings to**.
 This allows copying the Custom Configuration option setup for one database to another in the same environment.
-        5. Reset CC to default.
+        5. **Reset CC to default**.
 Choosing this option erases all changes made to Custom Configuration for this database.
 The settings are reversed to the default state.
-        6. Import CC Settings/Export CC Settings.
+        6. **Import CC Settings/Export CC Settings**.
 Use the export option to export the CC Settings to a file.
 You can then use the import option to import it, e.g., on another server.
-        7. Barcode Decoder - Export/Import Decoder Settings.
-You can export and import [Barcode Decoder settings](../../../user-guide/custom-decoder.md) the values set in Decoder Definition here.
+        7. **Barcode Decoder - Export/Import Decoder Settings**.
+You can export and import [Barcode Decoder settings](../../../user-guide/custom-decoder.md) the values set in Decoder Definition [here](../../../user-guide/custom-decoder.md#decoder-definitions).
     14. Check this option to operate with the SAP Multi-Tenant option.
 After checking the option, click Register Servers.
 In the new form, click the last (empty) row, enter the server's IP address in Multi-Tenant, check its checkbox, and click Save.
 9. Click the Update button.
 Service will be up and running, ready to work with.